instructure/qti/README.md

 `require 'qti'`
 `@gem = Qti::Importer.new(path_of_quiz)`

-Now you can use the gem to access the manifest, the assessments, and the assesment items and use it in your own code!
+Now you can use the gem to access the manifest, the assessments, and the assessment items and use it in your own code!

 ### Development

 Want to contribute?
 Submit a pull request!

 ### To Do
-  - More interaction types!
+  - More interaction models!